LayersbyIB/student-academic-portfolio/README.md

 # Student Academic Portfolio

 ## Overview
-This project is a multi-page Student Academic Portfolio and Student Management website developed as part of the COS 106 course assesement.
+This project is a multi-page Student Academic Portfolio and Student Management website developed as part of the CSC 106 course assesement.
 The website showcases a student's profile, skills, academic achievements, projects, and provides tools for managing academic activities.

 ## Features
 - Student Profile